U.S. stock index futures signal early rebound

 * Dow down 0.25 pct, S&P down 0.11 pct, Nasdaq up 0.15 pct (Updates to afternoon)

-PARIS Nov 14 U.S. stock index futures pointed to an early rebound on Wall Street on Wednesday, with futures for the S&P 500 up 0.5 percent, Dow Jones futures up 0.65 percent and Nasdaq 100 futures up 0.96 percent at 1035 GMT.
+PARIS May 31 * U.S. stock index futures pointed to a higher open on Wall Street on Thursday, with the S&P 500 indicated up 0.57 percent, the Dow Jones up 0.46 percent and the Nasdaq 100 up 0.41 percent at 0852 GMT.

-* Cisco Systems Inc will be in the spotlight after it reported first-quarter results that beat estimates but expects flat earnings and slower revenue growth for the current quarter.
+* Strong demand for safe-haven assets kept German bond futures near record highs on Thursday, while European shares and the euro regained some poise though persistent worries over Spain and its troubled banks are weighing on market sentiment.

-* European stocks lost ground on Wednesday as investors worried about anti-austerity strikes across southern Europe, which put the euro zone's troubles back in focus, and about lack of progress in Washington on resolving the U.S. "fiscal cliff" budget crisis.
+* On the macro front, investors awaited the ADP employment report, a harbinger for Friday's all-important monthly non-farm payrolls.
+Economists in a Reuters survey expect 148,000 jobs were created in May versus 119,000 new jobs in April.

 * Dow down 0.25 pct, S&P down 0.11 pct, Nasdaq up 0.15 pct (Updates to afternoon)